mitotic/slidoc/README.md

 submission token `none` to submit late without credit.

-Submitted sessions can be graded by logging in with user name `admin` and HMAC key as the token.
+Submitted sessions can be graded by logging in with user name `admin` and Digest Authentication Key as the token.
 Change the `gradeDate` entry in the `sessions_slidoc` sheet to a non-null date value to release the grades to users after completion of grading.